yiuc/starbot/guide/GUIDE.md

 ### ![Heroku](https://heroku-www-files.s3.amazonaws.com/starbot/icons/icon-heroku.png) Publish a Notification to Slack from Heroku

-Now that we've deployed our Starbot to Heroku, and added an incoming webhook on Slack it's time to connect the dots.
+Now that we've deployed our Starbot to Heroku and added an incoming webhook on Slack, it's time to connect the dots.

 First, remember the webhook URL I had you save?
 Let's put it to work by setting a `WEBHOOK_URL` [config  var](https://devcenter.heroku.com/articles/config-vars).
 This makes the value available to Starbot.